 Web push notifications reach a user instantly, without any transmission delays.
 All messages are sent and received in real time.

 - Increased engagement

-Since push notifications are sent in real-time, they incur higher engagement rates as compared to other marketing channels.
-By offering discounts, targeted web push notifications help companies increase the number of users returning to their website.
-Also, they can analyze a user’s active online time based on the real-time engagement rate with them.
+Since push notifications are sent in real time, they get higher engagement rates compared to other marketing channels.
+By offering discounts, targeted web push notifications help companies increase the number of users returning to their websites.

 - Higher conversion rates